mohjs/moh-changes/README.md

     * single command to relase new verion(tag and update changelog)
     * single command to generate/update changelog
     * single command to enter fully customised mode
+    * simple to authenticate with github for private repos
 * Easy to overwrite
     * changelog can be easily overwrite, and will be keep in future updates
 * Better performance